marcmerlin/FastLED_NeoMatrix_SmartMatrix_LEDMatrix_GFX_Demos/README.md

 -----------------------------------------------------------------------
-For the demos to run, you need to edit https://github.com/marcmerlin/FastLED_NeoMatrix_SmartMatrix_LEDMatrix_GFX_Demos/blob/master/neomatrix_config.h and #define the correct backend for your display.
+For the demos to run, you need to edit https://github.com/marcmerlin/FastLED_NeoMatrix_SmartMatrix_LEDMatrix_GFX_Demos/blob/master/neomatrix_config.h and #define the correct backend for your display (SMARTMATRIX for instance)

 Assuming you are running FastLED::NeoMatrix, you may want to try uncommmenting '#define M24BY24' and modifying the 2 code sections relevant to this define to put the correct data for your array.